Stéphane Calas has over 24 years of experience in investment banking, infrastructure investment and asset management.

-Previously, Stéphane had spent more than 9 years in Investment Banking at Dresdner Kleinwort in various M&A and Corporate Finance roles, based in London and Paris.
-He was particularly active in the Utilities and Infrastructure sectors, advising corporates and specialist Infrastructure funds on a number of M&A, Restructuring and Capital Markets transactions across Europe.
-Following the acquisition of Dresdner Bank by Commerzbank AG, he was appointed as global Head of Infrastructure in the M&A Advisory team of the combined group, covering energy, transport and telecom infrastructures.
+Previously, Stéphane had spent more than 9 years in Investment Banking at Dresdner Kleinwort in various M&A and Corporate Finance roles, based in Paris and London.
+He was particularly active in the Utilities and Infrastructure sectors, advising corporates and specialist infrastructure funds on a number of M&A, restructuring and capital markets transactions across Europe.
+Following the acquisition of Dresdner Bank by Commerzbank AG, he was then appointed as global Head of Infrastructure in the M&A Advisory team of the combined group, covering energy, transport and telecom infrastructures.
 He was subsequently a founding partner of Prodeo Capital SAS, an independent advisory firm active in the financial services and energy sectors.